-- Ensuring that at each stage of schooling pupils are given every opportunity to become independent, confident communicators and socialisers and have a positive attitude and outlook. - Ensuring that the curriculum for each pupil is personalised and at each stage of development pupil's knowledge and skills are built upon. - Planning meetings with pupils and parents at an early stage (and particularly from Year 9) to develop aspirational visions and pathways towards adulthood. - Signposting pupils and parents to different settings and outside agencies to achieve their vision. - Ensuring that career advice and information provides high aspirations and a wide range of options. - 12.2 We have specific duties to prepare young people with EHC Plans for the transition to adulthood, as set out in section 8 of the SEND Code of Practice.
+- Ensuring that at each stage of schooling pupils are given every opportunity to become independent, confident communicators and socialisers and have a positive attitude and outlook - > Developing life skills from the Early years through to sixth form - Ensuring that the curriculum for each pupil is personalised and at each stage of development pupil's knowledge and skills are built upon - > Ensuring that individualised accreditation options are offered and achieved - Ensuring that pupils and students experience a range of work related and voluntary experiences - Planning meetings with pupils and parents at an early stage (and particularly from Year 9) to develop aspirational visions and pathways towards adulthood - Signposting pupils and parents to different settings and outside agencies to achieve their vision - Ensuring that career advice and information provides high aspirations and a wide range of options - Supporting pupils and students to extend their cultural capital within the local and wider community - 11.2 We have specific duties to prepare young people with EHC Plans for the transition to adulthood, as set out in section 8 of the SEND Code of Practice.
 The review of an EHC Plan in Year 9 builds on previous reviews and existing plans.
 It will allow time for the commissioning of any necessary provision and support to take place.
 Planning will build on action that has already been agreed with the pupil and will inform decisions about the next stage of education specifically choices about accreditation and Study Programmes and the range of post-16 options which may be available and the longer-term outcomes that the child wants to achieve in their adult life.